| |

 These ‘daily tickets’ are super convenient because you can save time and money — you don’t need to buy a new ticket each time, and you can travel across all types of public transport (buses, trams, trolleys, etc).
 Just be sure to read the terms and conditions, as some metropolitan cities, like Warsaw, are split into zones and you might need to choose the correct ticket. :)

 Best of all, the tickets are very budget-friendly.
-At the time of writing, a 24 hour ticket in Krakow costs 17 PLN; 15 PLN in Warsaw; and 12 PLN in Katowice.
+At the time of updating this post (Dec.
+2024), a 24 hour ticket in Krakow costs 17 PLN; 15 PLN in Warsaw; and 13 PLN in Katowice.
 For the price of a latte, the entire city is in your hands!

 In case you’re planning a longer trip (or a trip with your family), there are also 7-day ‘subscription tickets’ or multi-people tickets (up to 10 people on a single ticket).